|1992 Dream Team|

-He is Bulgaria's greatest player.
+Hristo Stoichkov is Bulgaria's greatest player.
 At the 1994 World Cup, Stoichkov was awarded the Golden Boot as the joint top goal scorer of the tournament with six goals, as well as earning the Bronze Ball award.
 Bulgaria reached the semifinal before losing to Italy.
 At Barcelona, he was part of Johan Cruyff's "dream team" that won four consecutive La Liga titles and one UEFA Champions League.
 He also won the Ballon d'Or in 1994.

 Samuel Eto'o, Luis Figo, Diego Maradona, Bernd Schuster, Sandor Kocsis, Sergio Busquets, Carlos Rexach, Estanislau Basora, Evaristo, Luis Enrique, Jose Mari Bakero, Michael Laudrup, Neymar, Cesar Rodriguez, Txiki, Guillermo Amor, Gerard Pique, Ronaldo.

 -- This team has too many central midfielders and attacking midfielders, but lacked players who could play wide.
 I should have taken Rexach or Basora for a more balanced side.
 Luis Figo was the best winger ever wore the Barcelona shirt, but he would be too controversial to be selected here.
-Figo was never a serious consideration.
-I might drop Neeskens for Figo if Figo stayed with Barcelona.
+Figo was never a serious consideration because of his "deflection".
 I also could not find space for Michael Laudrup.
 Both players left for Real Madrid.

--- Ronaldo scored 34 goals in 37 games for his only season with barcelona.
+-- Ronaldo scored 34 goals in 37 games for his only season with Barcelona.
 No one in Barcelona's history had a better season than he did in 1996-1997.
 However, he only played one season with Barcelona.
-Romario, Stoichkov and Alcantara have sweated far more for the club.
+Rivaldo, Ronaldinho, Cruyff, Romario, Stoichkov and Alcantara have sweated far more for the club.
 His stint with Real Madrid was not a factor for not taking him.
 Both Neymar and Samuel Eto'o are ahead of Ronaldo, but they also could not get into the team because of those players.
 Neymar's move to PSG finished his chance.
 He did not do enough as compared to the others.
 If he stayed and waited fpr his chance, he might have gotten his credentials, but it would not happen now.

 -- I really could not decide between Diego Maradona and Rivaldo.
 In the end, I took Rivaldo who won the Ballon d'or while playing for Barcelona.
 Maradona's career was defined while playing for Napoli and Boca Juniors.
 He did not do enough for Barcelona.
 The rest of the attackers were all icons for Barcelona.

 -- I selected Luis Suarez Miramontes of Spain, not Luis Suarez Diaz of Uruguay and the "MSN" line.
-Luis Suarez Diaz has amazing stats at the time of writing, but he still has Romario, Stoichkov and Alcantara ahead of him.
-It would be difficult for him to break into this team in the future.
+Luis Suarez Diaz has amazing stats at the time of writing, but it would be difficult for him to break into this team in the future.

--- Gerard Pique has regressed since his first return to the club.
-Besides, his career has not finished yet.
+-- Gerard Pique has regressed since his first return to the club, but his career has not finished yet.
 His status with the club remains to be seen.
 In time, he might be added to the team.